 When you look at the design plans for a new house and speak to the sales person about price, availability and timeframe you may begin to get quite excited.
 But before you make any decisions you should go home and crunch the numbers.
-As you review all of the costs that the sales person discussed with you remember to include the additional expenses that come with buying a brand new house, to see if you can truly afford this new house.
+Why?
+Because there are always additional expenses you should budget for when buying a brand new house.

-Additional Expenses You Should Include in Your Budget When Buying a Brand New House
+Additional Expenses You Should Budget For When Buying a Brand New House

 And last but not least, will you build, or hire someone, to build a fence?